Helena Coan is a British director and writer, who works in both narrative and documentary.

 Helena wrote, directed and produced a short dark comedy DEATH AND DOG WALKING, which premiered at BAFTA-recognised Aesthetica Film Festival.
 She has just directed a short horror film BLOOD RITES for the BBC, which has shown at numerous prestigious genre film festivals around the world including Fantastic Fest and Fright Fest, has shown at BAFTA-recognised Norwich Film Festival and Underwire, and was nominated for the Méliès d'argent.

-She is now in development on her first feature narrative film, a biopic about the boxer Nicola Adams, with Salon Pictures and Lionsgate, is in production on a feature documentary with Sky, and is developing other narrative feature ideas.
+She is now in development on her first feature narrative film, is in production on a feature documentary with Sky, and is developing other narrative feature ideas.